HELM: Hierarchical Encoding for mRNA Language Modeling: Experiments

 \paragraph{When and why learning hierarchical mRNA encoding is most effective?} Hierarchical HELM modeling improves the performance in all predictive tasks we considered.
 However, the extent of improvement varies across datasets.
 Greater gains are seen in MLOS, Tc-Riboswitches, and mRFP datasets, while Ab1, Ab2, and iCodon show smaller improvements (see Table~\ref{tab:xe_vs_hxe}).
 We hypothesize that this variation is driven by synonymous codon usage bias which indicates the preference for certain synonymous codons (coding for the same amino acid) to be used more frequently than others due to factors like gene expression, tRNA availability, or evolutionary pressures~\citep{sharp1987codon, parvathy2022codon}.
 We hypothesize that datasets with more pronounced synonymous codon usage bias benefit more from learning with hierarchy as HELM treats amino acids as parent nodes and their synonymous codons as child nodes, enabling the model to learn codon usage bias by capturing preferences at both the amino acid and codon levels.

 To evaluate synonymous codon usage bias for any dataset, we first calculate the distribution of synonymous codons for each amino acid and then compute the entropy of codon usage for the five most frequent amino acids.
 Lower entropy indicates less uniform codon distribution hence the preference towards specific codons or codon bias.
 Fig.~\ref{fig:entropy} and Appendix Table~\ref{tab:entropy_metrics} demonstrate that MLOS, Tc-Riboswitches, and mRFP datasets have lower entropy, suggesting stronger codon bias, which aligns with the larger improvements seen in these datasets using HELM models.
-These findings suggest that HELM's hierarchical approach is particularly beneficial for datasets with pronounced codon usage biases, highlighting its potential for improved mRNA modeling in biologically diverse contexts.